Board of Trustees

 Since joining Carlyle, Mr. Browne has served as Deputy Chairman of NP Aerospace Ltd and Exensor Technology Ltd as well as a Non-Executive Director on the Boards of Gardner Aerospace Ltd, Lifesaver Ltd, Morgan Crucible (Composites & Defence) Ltd, and Clarion Defence Ltd.

-Current commitments include Deputy Chairman Exensor Technology Ltd, Senior Advisor to the Board of DSM Ltd, BluewayOneway Ltd, Newton Europe and the Advisory Board of Renaissance Strategic Advisors LLP.
+Current commitments include Deputy Chairman Exensor Technology Ltd, Non-Executive Director of Hesco Bastion Ltd, and Senior Advisor to the Boards of Praesidiad Ltd, DSM Ltd, BluewayOneway Ltd, Newton Europe Ltd.

-Mr. Browne holds a Masters degree in Natural Sciences from Trinity College, Dublin University and attended the United Kingdom Higher Command and Staff College during his military service.
+Mr. Browne holds a Masters degree in Natural Sciences from Trinity College, Dublin University and attended the United Kingdom Higher Command and Staff Course.
 In 1980, he was appointed as MBE for work in connection with UK/US special operations.
-He is married with 3 daughters with interests in field sports, National Hunt racing and membership of the MCC.
+He is married with 3 daughters with interests in field sports, golf, National Hunt racing, cricket and bridge.